cognitect-labs/transducers-java/README.md

 });
 ```

-Because Transducers are agnostic to both the source of their inputs and the target of their intermediate subprocesses, you need a way to independently supply these elements for the purpose of executing an operation.
+Because Transducers are agnostic to both the source of their inputs and the target of their intermediate sub-processes, you need a way to independently supply these elements for the purpose of executing an operation.
 The specification of the intermediate stages is given by creating an instance of an `com.cognitect.transducers.IStepFunction`, shown below:

 ```java
 IStepFunction<List<String>, String> addString = new IStepFunction<List<String>, String>() {